WakiMak/trentent.github.io-forked/_posts/2018-04-30-meltdown-spectre-performance-analysis.md

   - Performance
   - Registry
   - Spectre
-  - XenApp
+  - &
 ---
-Meltdown and Spectre (variant 2) are two vulnerabilities that came out at the same time, however they are vastly different. Â Patches for both were released extremely quickly for Microsoft OS&#8217;s but because of a variety of issues with Spectre, only Meltdown was truly available to be mitigated. Â Spectre (variant 2) mitigation had a problematic release, causing numerous issues for whomever installed the fix, that it had to be recalled and the release delayed weeks. Â However, around March/April 2018, the release of the Spectre patch was finalized and the microcode released.
+Meltdown and Spectre (variant 2) are two vulnerabilities that came out at the same time, however they are vastly different. Â Patches for both were released extremely quickly for Microsoft OS's but because of a variety of issues with Spectre, only Meltdown was truly available to be mitigated. Â Spectre (variant 2) mitigation had a problematic release, causing numerous issues for whomever installed the fix, that it had to be recalled and the release delayed weeks. Â However, around March/April 2018, the release of the Spectre patch was finalized and the microcode released.

 # Threat on Performance

-Spectre (variant 2), of the two, threatened to degrade performance fairly drastically. Â Initial benchmarks made mention that storage was hit particularly hard. Â Microsoft made comments that server OS&#8217;s could be hit particularly hard. Â Even worse, older operating systems would not support CPU features (PCID)Â that could reduce the performance impact. Â Older OS&#8217;s suffer more due to the design (at the time) that involved running more code in kernel mode (fonts was signalled out as an example of one of these design decision) than newer OS&#8217;s.
+Spectre (variant 2), of the two, threatened to degrade performance fairly drastically. Â Initial benchmarks made mention that storage was hit particularly hard. Â Microsoft made comments that server OS's could be hit particularly hard. Â Even worse, older operating systems would not support CPU features (PCID)Â that could reduce the performance impact. Â Older OS's suffer more due to the design (at the time) that involved running more code in kernel mode (fonts was signalled out as an example of one of these design decision) than newer OS's.

 As with most things on my blog I am particularly interested in the impact against Citrix/Remote Desktop Services type of workloads. Â I wanted to test ON/OFF workloads of the mitigation impacts.

 # Setup

-My setup consists of two ESXi (version 6.0) hosts with identical VM&#8217;s on each, hosting identical applications. Â I was able to setup 4 of these pairs of hosts. Â Each pair of hosts have identical processors. Â The one big notable change is one host of each pair has the Spectre and Meltdown patch applied to the ESXi hypervisor.
+My setup consists of two ESXi (version 6.0) hosts with identical VM's on each, hosting identical applications. Â I was able to setup 4 of these pairs of hosts. Â Each pair of hosts have identical processors. Â The one big notable change is one host of each pair has the Spectre and Meltdown patch applied to the ESXi hypervisor.

-The operating system of all the VM&#8217;s is Windows Server 2008 R2. Â Applications are published from Citrix XenApp 6.5.
+The operating system of all the VM's is Windows Server 2008 R2. Â Applications are published from Citrix & 6.5.

 &nbsp;